Reading Rocket

 Context

-I joined the company as the sole product designer, building on an initial round of research and design.
-Collaborating closely with Ron and our team’s learning specialists, I designed over 7 new features that improved the tool's usability.
-To achieve this, I established partnerships with literacy organizations, conducted usability testing, analyzed research, and leveraged findings to design solutions.
-These design improvements made the tool more user-friendly and helped us better meet the needs of our end users—students and teachers.
+Reading Rocket is an AI-powered literacy tool developed by an early-stage EdTech startup.
+I joined the company as the sole product designer, collaborating closely with Ron and our team’s learning specialists.
+I designed over 7 new features that made the tool more user-friendly and helped us better meet the needs of our end users—students and teachers.

 Review